Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$1^6 + 2^6 + 3^6 + \cdots + n^6 = \frac{1}{7}B_0\,n^7 + B_1\,n^6 + \frac{6!}{5!2!}B_2\,n^5 + \frac{6!}{3!4!}B_4\,n^3 + B_6\,n$$

-More generally, one can define a Bernoulli function B(s) so that for natural n:
+More generally, we can define a Bernoulli function B(s) so that, for natural numbers n,

 $$ \zeta(-n) = -\frac{B_{n+1}}{n+1}. $$

-In 1997, S. C. Woon (University of Cambridge) proposed extending this to
+In 1997, S. C. Woon of the University of Cambridge proposed extending this relation to

 $$ \zeta(1-s) = -\frac{B(s)}{s}. $$

-Viewing B(s) as a continuous function yields the “Bernoulli function.”
-Its graph appears below:
+When B(s) is viewed as a continuous function, it becomes the “Bernoulli function.”
+Its graph is shown below.

 Plot of the Bernoulli function